demisto/content-docs/docs/integrations/fetching-incidents.md

 When implementing a **fetch-incidents** command, in some cases we can populate extra data for the following columns in the modal:

-1. In Long-Running Integrations, the info/error message given in `demisto.updateModuleHealth()` will be displayed in the **Message** column.
+1. **Message** - In Long-Running Integrations, the info/error message given in `demisto.updateModuleHealth()` will be displayed in the **Message** column.
 Use the *is_error* boolean argument of this method to determine the message type.
 For example:

    ```python
    demisto.updateModuleHealth("Could not connect to client.", is_error=True)
    ```
    The above line will produce a new record in the modal, and its **Message** value will be `Error: Could not connect to client.`.

-1. If Incidents on the 3rd-party product have IDs, it is possible to display them in the **Source IDs** column by adding the `dbotMirrorId` field as part of the incident dictionary.
+1. **Source IDs** - If Incidents on the 3rd-party product have IDs, it is possible to display them in the **Source IDs** column by adding the `dbotMirrorId` field as part of the incident dictionary.
 For example:

    ```python
    demisto.incidents([